rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 I also enjoy cooking and thought it would be meaningful and fun to create an application that allows people to share their favorite recipes.
 I often wished I had this kind of simple recipe-sharing appication.

-Th*"Maku"* means "flavor" in Finnish, and *note* comes from the idea of collecting recipes and cooking ideas.
+The *"Maku"* means "flavor" in Finnish, and *note* comes from the idea of collecting recipes and cooking ideas.
 Together, it represents a shared space to store and discover the flavors of everyday life.

 ## 1. User Personas